jorgenem/kshell_public/README.md

   <summary>Click here for how to choose spin and parity states</summary>
   <p>

-  `KSHELL` prompts you for choosing spin and parity states:
+  `kshell_ui.py` asks you to choose what spin and parity states you want to calculate:
   ```
   J, parity, number of lowest states
     (ex.
 100          for 100 +parity, 100 -parity states w/o J-proj. (default)